I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 “Another thing,” he said. “ All of us get tired.
 But you can’t let your stroke fall apart because you are fatigued.
 I think really hard about every single stroke…even more so at the middle and end of a workout or race, when I’m hurting.”

 Dave had graciously given me the secret formula, and it quickly worked wonders.
-Each week, I passed more and more swimmers, and gradually moved up through the ranks.
+Each week, I moved up through the ranks.

 Getting out of the water one evening after practice, coach Grant stopped me.
 “You should think about Nationals.”